361 – Specialty vs All Breed Part 2: Identifying Solutions

-The breed specialist judge tends to focus on type or heads.
-They with forgive movement flaws and sometimes forgiving to the point that they will put up maybe a pretty or typey dog that is just plain unsound.
+The breed specialist judge tends to focus on types or heads.
+They forgive movement flaws and sometimes forgive to the point that they will put up maybe a pretty or typey dog that is just plain unsound.
 They might even focus on things that are an issue in their own breeding program.
 It is not always the most balanced opinion.

-I think your speakers on the pod cast were perfect for this topic.
-I think out of the three breeds, Staffy Bulls, Collies and Bull Terriers, the Bull Terriers are the only breed that have it right.
-I believe you could take pretty much any specialty winning Bull Terrier and do some serious winning at the all breed shows even to BIS level.
+I think your speakers on the podcast were perfect for this topic.
+I think out of the three breeds, Staffy Bulls, Collies, and Bull Terriers, the Bull Terriers are the only breed that has it right.
+I believe you could take pretty much any specialty-winning Bull Terrier and do some serious winning at the all-breed shows even to BIS level.